Simple Tips for Holiday Allergy Relief

-Asking a few simple questions before heading to seasonal gatherings can help you avoid allergy triggers.
+Asking a few simple questions before heading to seasonal gatherings can help you avoid triggers.
 For example: Where will I be sleeping?
 Do you have an air filter I can use?
 Do you have any pets?
 Can you keep Rufus out of the room I’ll be sleeping in before I arrive to avoid pet dander buildup?

 Dash Away Dust Mites